Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 This field is ignored if `cluster_mtls` is set to `shared`.

-The certificate can be configured on this property with any of the following
+The certificate can be configured on this property with either of the following
-values:
-* absolute path to the certificate
-* certificate content
+values: * absolute path to the certificate * certificate content * base64
-* base64 encoded certificate content
+encoded certificate content

 **Default:** none